This document will guide you through the process of displaying and editing the singlebeam echosounder raw data.

 Echosounder Display - System Properties dialog

 There is an option "Show watercolumn data".
 This can only be selected for the systems that have Raw Sample Usage enabled in Database Setup.

 - There can only ever be one system that has the option "Show value in depth bar" enabled.
 This system also determines the update pace of the display.
 When this system is not updating the entire display stalls.

 - There can only be one system that delivers the water column data, but if desired you can always show the water column data of another channel in a new echosounder display and show that in parallel.

 - Currently only water column data for single beam systems is supported.
 For multibeam echosounder systems this is not yet the case.
 (April 2014)

-If the 'show water column' option is enabled then the water column view Settings button is enabled.
+If the 'Show water column data' option is enabled then the water column view Settings button is enabled.

 By clicking on this button the Water Column Data Settings dialog is shown:

 Echosounder Display - System Properties dialog - Water Column Data Settings